Developer Guide

 The delete deadline command is designed to be used in conjunction with find student command.
 For instance, the user would first use find student using project name to find the student taking FYP using find machine

-to find students taking machine learning projects before doing delete -d i/A0123456X r/1
+to find students taking machine learning projects before doing delete -d i/A0123456X r/1 to remove student from FYP Manager.

 This integration between delete deadline command with find student command is important because FypManager can store large number of students with FYP, making it not fesiable for users to scroll through the list.
 By utilizing find student, users can find the student with only partial information and retrieve the student ID Using this student ID, users can delete the deadline from the FypManager once he/she drops the deadline task.